 The following excerpt refers to changes instituted under Lieutenant Colonel Harold L. Goss after he assumed command on June 23, 1943.
 It is also the first hint of the discord which would later see morale plummet.

 I take Griffin’s boast that Lieutenant Colonel Goss was easy on the nurses because they were “a bunch of Hell cats” with a grain of salt, given that he was a World War I veteran with a clear record of operating the unit as he saw fit.
-Dr. Louis Linn recalled in 1998: “He felt that everything we were doing was wrong and he instituted drastic changes in every detail of the hospital operation, almost on the day of his arrival.”
-Unlike with the medical and administrative officers, however, it doesn’t seem like any nurses left the unit because they had butted heads with him.
+Dr. Louis Linn recalled of Dr. Goss in 1998: “He felt that everything we were doing was wrong and he instituted drastic changes in every detail of the hospital operation, almost on the day of his arrival.”
+Still, though there is some circumstantial evidence that a number of medical and administrative officers left the unit because of conflict with Lieutenant Colonel Goss, the same is not true of the nurses.

 If Griffin’s assessment was embellished, I can only speculate as to the reasons.
 Potentially, Lieutenant Colonel Goss could have been more satisfied with the nurses’ performances than those of his male officers.
 Principal Chief Nurse Helen W. Brammer might have also helped act as a moderating influence.
 This was perhaps hinted at in a September 22, 1943 letter in which Griffin wrote of Brammer: “She takes an awful lot for us I think.”